 So why stop at 222 days?

-UPDATE: I’m almost a year into my calisthenics regime, and loving it.
-Check out the Portable Travel Gym That Fits in Your Pocket for an introduction to the world of bodyweight fitness!
+(UPDATE: I’m a couple years into my calisthenics regime, and loving it.
+Check out my ‘pack of cards workout‘ for an introduction to the world of bodyweight fitness.)

 Where can I learn more about weight training and nutrition?

 There’s a whole lot of snake-oil merchants and general bullshit out there, so pick your sources carefully.
 I recommend:

 - The aforementioned Greg Nuckols, of Stronger by Science.
 He’s the smartest guy I know of in this game, and he also has a 755 pound squat.
 Pay attention.

 - Mike Israetel, a bodybuilding PhD who writes for Juggernaut and is chief science adviser at Renaissance Periodisation.